 What if you’re looking to foster engagement holistically across the entire organisation?
 You need something that can do it all.

-This is why a modern, cloud-based intranet is a the most powerful employee engagement solution available to organisations.
+This is why modern, cloud based intranet software is the most powerful employee engagement solution available to organisations.
 Versatile, mobile friendly and easily accessible, a well-designed intranet offers the following employee engagement benefits, all under one roof.

 - Company news announcements and other internal communications functions